- African plum tree

-Pygeum africanum relieves the symptoms of benign prostatic hypertrophy (BPH).
-Its effects following long-term use are not known.
+Pygeum may relieve symptoms of benign prostatic hypertrophy (BPH), but its effects following long-term use are not known.

-Several clinical trials show that Pygeum africanum is effective in improving urination symptoms in patients with BPH, but the long-term effectiveness and safety of this herb are not known.
+Several clinical trials show that pygeum is effective in improving urination symptoms in patients with BPH, but long-term effectiveness and safety are not known.

 Laboratory studies show that chemicals in pygeum have anti-inflammatory effects, but human data are lacking.